uber-go/fx/modules/uhttp/README.md

     uhttp.NewRouteHandler("/", handleHome)
   }
 }

-HTTP handlers are set up with filter chains to inject tracing, authentication information etc. into the request context.
-This is abstracted away from the client.
-This also sets up the request with a context-aware logger.
-So all service log statements include trace information such as traceID and spanID.
-This helps service owners with debugging a request and further corelating logs across services.
+HTTP handlers are set up with filters that inject tracing, authentication information etc. into the request context.
+Request tracing, authentication and context-aware logging are set up by default.
+With context-aware logging, all log statements include trace information such as traceID and spanID.
+Debugging is much easier by allowing service owners to easily find logs corresponding to a request even across services.
 ```